eloquent-lab/eloquent-lab.github.io/task-preference-prediction/index.md

 * **Submission format:** Your submission for the second sub-task must be in the form of a tab-separated dataframe as shown [here](./second_subtask_sample_submission.tsv).
 The sample submission is based on our baseline's predictions on the development set.
 * **Submission form:** Please fill in the [Google form](https://forms.gle/Zq6hKj62Gjp88PFP7); answer the questions and upload your best system's predictions.
 Please submit *only once*.

+#### Timeline

+* 20.05.2025 (23:59 AoE): the end of the private test stage for each sub-task.
+* 23.05.2025: the release of the evaluation results for each sub-task.
+* 31.05.2025: the paper submission system deadline.
+We are going to use [EasyChair](https://easychair.org), and we will provide further details regarding the paper format and template requirements later.
+* Late June: reviews are available to you.
+* Early July: you submit the camera-ready version of your paper taking into account the reviewers' feedback.

 ### Bibliography